-A Letter from the Director of Studies
+A Letter from the Founder

 Welcome to Gateway to Khmer!
 Here our highly-trained staff teach Khmer with excellence using an internationally-based curriculum.
 The school was co-founded 5 years ago by myself and several others who were frustrated at the lack of quality Khmer language training available.
 Now Gateway to Khmer offers high-standard Khmer language classes to hundreds of expats each year, equipping them to live and work all throughout Cambodia.